Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Results

 \subsection{Performance Analysis}

 Figure~\ref{fig:time2end} presents the participants’ task completion times across the three locomotion conditions.
 On average, participants completed the task in $M = 96.45$, $SD = 57.76\,\text{s}$ using teleportation, $M = 270.77$, $SD = 84.67\,\text{s}$ with the LLM-driven locomotion, and $M = 275.32$, $SD = 183.38\,\text{s}$ with the fixed voice command approach.
 As expected, teleportation was the fastest method, serving as the baseline for comparison.
 A one-way ANOVA revealed a significant effect of locomotion condition on task completion time, $F(2, 57) = 14.14$, $p < .001$, with a large effect size ($\eta^2 = .332$).
-Post-hoc tests showed teleportation was significantly faster ($p < .001$), while the LLM-driven and fixed command methods showed no significant difference ($p = .997$), indicating comparable performance between the hands-free methods.
+Post-hoc tests showed teleportation was significantly faster ($p < .001$), while the LLM-driven and fixed command methods showed no significant difference ($p = .997$).

 We further analyzed the time required to reach each of the two sequential targets to explore potential learning effects.
 For the first target (the bank in the virtual town), participants in the voice-based steering condition reached it in $M = 121.96$, $SD = 54.69\,\text{s}$, while those in the LLM-driven condition took $M = 137.61$, $SD = 77.26\,\text{s}$.
 From the bank to the second target, the LLM-driven condition completed it in $M = 133.16$, $SD = 63.64\,\text{s}$, whereas the voice-based steering condition required $M = 153.36$, $SD = 143.05\,\text{s}$.
-Although a tendency toward improvement was observed in both conditions, no statistically significant differences were found.
+In terms of completion time, a tendency toward improvement from the first to the second segment was observed only in the LLM-driven condition, whereas the voice-based steering condition took descriptively longer in the second segment; in either case, no statistically significant differences were found.